-NHMRC approval of a clinical practice guideline is generally valid for a maximum of five years, and applies only to the version of the guideline that was approved by NHMRC.
-Subsequent versions must be resubmitted for approval.
+NHMRC approval of a clinical practice guideline recommendations is generally valid for a maximum of five years, and applies only to the version of the recommendations that have been approved by NHMRC.
+Updates or changes to recommendations must be resubmitted for approval.

-Approval of an externally developed clinical practice guideline indicates that NHMRC considers that the guideline is based on the systematic identification and synthesis of the best available scientific evidence and makes clear recommendations for health professionals practising in Australia.
+Approval of externally developed clinical practice guideline recommendations indicates that NHMRC considers them to be based on the systematic identification and synthesis of the best available scientific evidence for health professionals practising in Australia.

-NHMRC will only approve guidelines that meet all the mandatory requirements listed in Part 3 of this document.
+NHMRC will only approve guideline recommendations that meet all the mandatory requirements listed in Part 3 of this document.
 Developers are encouraged to meet the desirable requirements to improve guideline quality and implementability.

-Guidelines with NHMRC approval are recognised in Australia and internationally as representing current medical knowledge and best practice in health care.
+Guideline recommendations approved by NHMRC are recognised in Australia and internationally as representing current medical knowledge and best practice in health care.